-- A food Instagram account plus a Facebook Group for Food Lovers or for Cooking, means that you can later explain your community what ingredients where used for that recipe, where did you eat that meal, ask the how they would recreate it, ask them to guess the recipe, and so on;
+- A food Instagram account plus a Facebook Group for Food Lovers or for Cooking means that you can later explain your community what ingredients were used for that recipe, where did you eat that meal, ask them how they would recreate it, ask them to guess the recipe, and so on;

 - A books related Instagram account plus a Facebook Group for Readers.
 Just one photo of a book from Instagram can lead to a great discussion about the theme of that book, the characters, the plot, the cover, the style etc.

 - A technology Instagram account plus a Facebook Group for Tech leads to discussions about tech conferences you’ve been or you’ve posted about, new products.